Best Psychiatrist Near Me, Sheenie Ambardar MD

 Types of OCD:

-While the core features of OCD remain the same across types, the specific contents of obsessions and compulsions can differ widely.
+While the core features of OCD remain the same across themes and types, the specific contents of obsessions and compulsions can differ widely.
 Let’s review some common types of OCD, keeping in mind that this list is not exhaustive and that you can have multiple types and different forms of OCD:

 Contamination OCD